PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 # FirstAxis Bank — Financial Performance Dashboard
 ### A Business Analytics Portfolio Project
-**Tools Used:** Microsoft Excel · Power Query · PowerPivot · DAX · Power BI
+**Tools Used:** Microsoft Excel, Power Query, PowerPivot, DAX, Power BI
-**Domain:** Commercial Banking · Financial Reporting · Variance Analysis
+**Domain:** Commercial Banking, Financial Reporting, Variance Analysis
 **Level:** Intermediate — Built as part of a self-directed data analytics learning journey

 ---

 ## About This Project

 This is one of my portfolio projects as I develop my skills in business analytics and financial data modelling.
-I wanted to go beyond generic datasets and build something that reflects how real organisations — particularly banks — actually track and report financial performance internally.
+I wanted to go beyond generic datasets and build something that reflects how real organisations, particularly banks, actually track and report financial performance internally.

 I created a fictional commercial bank called **FirstAxis Bank**, modelled loosely on the structure of mid-tier African commercial banks like Access Bank and Stanbic IBTC, with four business divisions: Retail Banking, Corporate Banking, Treasury, and Digital Banking.